polographer/polographer.github.com/_drafts/swiss-army-knife.markdown

 I have tested all major platforms for development (mostly web development); all of them have drawbacks.
 Hardware, software, UI, compatibility, cost, etc. Unless you are a fanboy that cannot see above your head you will realize that choosing a developer environment is “choose your pain”.

-My last adventure is probably something that by design is not optimal, but it made sense to me, let me explain to you why; I'm a web developer with photography as a hobby, after using a photo editor with a pen directly on the screen you realize that the mouse is just "old", the more natural way to edit photos is with a digital pen.
+My last adventure is probably something that by design is not optimal, but it made sense to me, let me explain to you why; I'm a web developer with photography as a hobby, after using a photo editor with a pen directly on the screen you realize that the mouse i   s just "old", the more natural way to edit photos is with a digital pen.
 But at the same time, I'm a web developer, and I need some kind of *nix environment to be able to develop sanely.

 Windows, ChromeOS, and iOS support digital pen, in my opinion, iOS and Windows support it "better" than ChromeOS.
 On the other side Windows, ChromeOS and Mac, and Linux have some kind of *nix environment.